-Reading assignments for this course will come from the required text(s) and/or the selected reading(s) listed below.
-All required readings-whether assigned from the text or assigned as a selected reading-must be completed according to the due date assigned by the course instructor.
+Reading assignments for this course will come from the required text(s) listed below.
+All required readings must be completed according to the due date assigned by the course instructor.

 I. REQUIRED TEXT(S): You may purchase the required text(s) prior to departure or upon program arrival.
 The required text(s) are listed below: